dyhes/zulip/docs/production/troubleshooting.md

 workers are commonly idle for periods of hours or days at a time.

-You can prevent this trickle when doing a planned upgrade by restarting the Zulip server with `/home/zulip/deployments/current/scripts/restart-server` after installing system package updates to PostgreSQL, memcached, RabbitMQ, or Redis.
+You can prevent this trickle when doing a planned upgrade by restarting the Aloha server with `/home/zulip/deployments/current/scripts/restart-server` after installing system package updates to PostgreSQL, memcached, RabbitMQ, or Redis.